bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ---

 #### Q13.
 For the code snippet provided below, write comments for each line of code to explain its functionality.
-In your comments you must demonstrates your ability to recognise and identify functions, ranges and classes.
+In your comments you must demonstrates your ability to recognize and identify functions, ranges and classes.

 ```js script
 /* declares a Car class object and the defining code would be coded between the curly braces. */